When choosing a format you should consider the following:

 You should keep in mind however that although the depth of field is similar to film, these cameras still have the limited tonal range of digital video and their image still looks like video.
 Highlights are still very limited and tend to white out very quickly like most digital cameras.
 Aliasing can be a problem since their chips are not designed for shooting video and extensive digital processing has to take place for them to do it.
 Audio capabilities are often limited, so it is usually best to record sound separately and use a slate to sync.
 SLRs are also not very well designed for handheld shooting or shooting outdoors.
 The viewfinder does not work when shooting video and you have to rely on the small screen on the back or a separate monitor.
 Connecting a monitor often disables the built in viewing screen.
 Video clips are limited to about 10 minutes (due to camera overheating) so they are not great for recording live events or conferences etc.

 If you are considering shooting with a digital SLR I have one of the best.
-My Panasonic DMC-GH4 4k digital camera with interface unit shoots superior 4k or 1080p digital without the aliasing or design problems of other digital SLRs.
+My Panasonic GH5 4k digital camera with top mounted audio unit shoots superior 4k or 1080p digital without the aliasing or design problems of other digital SLRs.
 Designed to shoot native 4k video this fully professional digital camera provides all the features you would expect in a video camera and it’s large chip provides the shallow depth of field everyone wants.
-It shoots 4k at 100mbps and 1080p at 200, 100, 50 mbps and AVCHD.
-Please see digital package for more details.
+It shoots 4k 4:2:2 10 bit video at up to 400Mbps and 1080p 4:2:2 10 bit at up to 200Mbps.
+It also features V-log and Hybrid Log gamma to take advantage of the cameras full tonal range of about 12 stops.
+Please see digital package for full details.